|picture via streetview|

 this picture and the next ones courtesy of Laurent Jacquy

 This creative activity became the Moren couple's full time passion.
-In the course of some fifteen years the exterior of the house has grown into an ensemble of bric-à-brac, that by its large size and motley composition makes a rather special impression.
+In the course of some fifteen years the exterior of the house has grown into an ensemble of bric-à-brac which by its large size and motley composition makes a rather special impression.

 Jean-Marie Moren has also made a number of smaller creations from wood or concrete, depicting animals, some in the form of two-dimensional silhouettes, others in a three-dimensional version.

-In Belgium Jean-Pierre Schetz transformed the exterior of his rented house into a "corner in the sun".
-It was demolished by the housing company after he and his wife died..
+Belgium Jean-Pierre Schetz transformed the exterior of his rented house into a "corner in the sun".
+It was demolished by the housing company after he and his wife had died.

 It remains to be seen what the future of the creative project of the Moren couple will be.

-Documentationarticle in Laurent Jacquy's weblog Les Beaux Dimanches, sept 30, 2013
+* article in Laurent Jacquy's weblog Les Beaux Dimanches, September 30, 2013

 Marie-José and Jean-Marie Moren